typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

-# TypeScript ESLint Parser (Experimental)
+# TypeScript ESLint Parser

-A parser that converts TypeScript into an [ESTree](https://github.com/estree/estree)-compatible form so it can be used in ESLint.
+A parser that converts TypeScript source code into an [ESTree](https://github.com/estree/estree)-compatible form.

 **Important:** This parser is not fully compatible with all ESLint rules and plugins.
 Some rules will improperly mark source code as failing or not find problems where it should.